How does gaining clinical exposure before you apply to med school makes you a more desirable applicant?

 Looking for an esteemed Caribbean medical school?
 Saba University School of Medicine, located on the gorgeous Saba Island in the Caribbean, can be a good match for you.
 Saba has an excellent MD program offering smaller classes than most medical schools- enabling students to participate in interactive and collaborative learning.
 The Saba faculty are highly trained with either an M.D. or a doctorate in the subject that they teach.

-In addition, Saba boasts a 99% first-time USMLE Step 1 pass rate between 2015-19.
-94% of Saba graduates have successfully secured residencies in reputable hospitals from the year 2013-18.
-Click here to look up the MD program at Saba and enroll in a highly credentialed medical school with a track record of consistently excellent residency placements.
+In addition, Saba boasts a 99% first-time USMLE Step 1 pass rate between 2015-2020.
+94% of Saba graduates have successfully secured residencies in reputable hospitals from the year 2019-2021. know more about the MD program at Saba and enroll in a highly credentialed medical school with a track record of consistently excellent residency placements.

 4. Prepares you for your career